davkk/masters-thesis/typst/main.typ

   ],
 ) <fig:closure-pi-pi>

-The uncorrected distributions show noticeable differences from the truth, particularly in $Delta phi$ projection.
+The uncorrected distributions show noticeable differences from the truth, particularly in $Delta eta$ projection.
 Using efficiency corrections makes the reconstructed results closer to truth.
-In the $Delta phi$ projection, both correction methods recover the main features with almost perfect agreement.
+In the $Delta phi$ projection, both correction dimensions reproduce the overall shape of the correlation function, although systematic deviations of up to 2% remain.

-The $Delta eta$ projection shows a different trend: at $|Delta eta| > 1$, the corrected points rise above the truth, forming a wing-like structure.
-This feature appears in both 1D and 2D corrections and does not reflect any known physical effect.
+The $Delta eta$ projection shows a different trend: at $|Delta eta| > 1$, the corrected points rise above the truth.
+Previous analyses of mixed‑event corrections show that finite binning in event multiplicity and primary vertex (PV) position can create a mismatch in the background shape at large $eta$ differences, forming a wing-like structure @wings.
+This artifact appears in both 1D and 2D corrections.
+Nevertheless, the deviation from the truth in the 2D projection remains smaller compared to the 1D case.

-The same wing-like structure is visible in pions of opposite charges (@fig:closure-pi-api).
+The opposite-sign pion correlation shown in @fig:closure-pi-api exhibits similar features to the like-sign case - the corrected distributions closely follow the MC truth across most of the $Delta phi$ and $Delta eta$ ranges.
+As before, 2D corrections yield better agreement with the truth than 1D corrections.
+A wing-like structure again emerges at $|Delta eta| > 1$, indicating the same artifact discussed earlier.

 #figure(
   pdf("../data/LHC24f3c/pi-api/mc_closure_ratio.pdf", width: 90%),